jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/16-china-the-new-japan-bessent-3bef9b44.md

 ---
-layout: content
+layout: post
 title: >-
   Has China Become the New Japan and Japan the New China?
 date: 2024-11-28 02:00 -0500
 author:
 tags: ['Markets', 'Up and Down Wall Street']
+description: >-
-description: With China’s economy struggling and squarely in Trump’s doghouse, the world’s second-largest economy could stagnate over a sustained period, like Japan’s did for decades.
+  With China’s economy struggling and squarely in Trump’s doghouse, the world’s second-largest economy could stagnate over a sustained period, like Japan’s did for decades.
 Conversely, Japan has shown signs of life lately.
 ---